 - Ottawa magazine;

-- comprehensive information about our services; and
+- comprehensive information about my real estate services; and

-- our latest information product, the "Ottawa Relocation Guide".
+- my latest information product, the "Ottawa Relocation Guide".
 It is your complete guide to a successful relocation to the Nation's Capital.
 This comprehensive guide offers not only detailed information about the City of Ottawa, but also everything you need to know about schools, arts, sports, activities that you may be interested in.
 Inside, you will also find valuable information regarding the home buying process.